Final Departure Bridging Visas

-- Lobby local Federal Members of Parliament to recognise that most informed Australians have a compassionate and caring attitude toward refugees and that Government policy should reflect this widespread view
+- Lobby local Federal Members of Parliament to recognize that most informed Australians have a compassionate and caring attitude toward refugees and that Government policy should reflect this widespread view

 - Change the conversation among friends and family to raise awareness of the realities behind Australia’s treatment of people seeking asylum and refugees

 - Become a supporter-member of Justice for Refugees

 Justice for Refugees SA seeks to educate South Australians on issues around refugees and asylum seekers

 If you're wanting to start a conversation with a friend or family member about refugees and the need to change policy - especially in the lead up to the election - here are some resources that could be of interest: